Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “Have you been paid yet?” asked Dougal

-“Let’s just say that Gregor MacLeod has a bit of a reputation around the Highlands.
-Watch your step, lads.”
+Callum’s eyes narrowed.
+“Let’s just say that Mr MacLeod has a bit of a reputation around the Highlands.
+Watch out for that one, lads.”

 Sage advice as it turned out.